-CFMC is accepting applications for the Mary Janvrin and Natalie Janvrin Wiggins Fund for Birds, Other Animals and Nature
+The Spring 2024 call for applications for the Mary Janvrin and Natalie Janvrin Wiggins Fund for Birds, Other Animals and Nature is now open.
+Applications are due Thursday, March 7 at 4:00 p.m.

 Eligible applicants are strongly encouraged to review all information before preparing and submitting an application.
-Applications must be submitted via the online application form (link below), all required documents must be uploaded in PDF (including the CFMC Budget Summary Form), and are due by 4:00 p.m.
-August 11.
+Applications must be submitted via the online application form and all required documents must be uploaded in PDF (including the CFMC Budget Summary Form).

 - Programs, projects, or services funded must directly impact Middlesex County;